bfterrizzi/SeeCraft/README.md

 # Seecraft

-Seecraft is an image classification algorithm that indicates whether a satellite image contains any ships.
+Seecraft is an image classification algorithm that detects the presence of ship in satellite imagery.